-During the last year, staff prepared an approximately 70-page VISION 2050 Summary report providing an overview of the plan and its recommendations and conclusions.
-The summary was completed in December 2016 and has been widely distributed across the Region.
-Staff has worked to prepare the complete three-volume plan report for publication.
-The plan was published in July 2017, and was sent to each affected unit and agency of government requesting their consideration and endorsement.

-Additional work during the last year has primarily involved developing and executing an effective strategy for communicating the plan and its recommendations across the Region.
-Extensive work done as part of this strategy included: launching a new VISION 2050 website (www.vision2050sewis.org), which presents the final plan recommendations and includes interactive map applications for several main elements, including land use, public transit, the bicycle network, arterial streets and highways, and freight transportation; launching a Facebook page for SEWRPC and the plan; maintaining an active Twitter account (@VISION2050SEWis) and transitioning it to a SEWRPC account (@SEW\RPC); meeting with numerous interested groups and organizations to brief them on VISION 2050; attending various events across the Region to increase awareness of the plan; meeting with the editorial board of the Milwaukee Journal Sentinel; developing and beginning distribution of a two-page fact sheet; distributing a news release to media outlets across the Region, resulting in several news articles being published; conducting three informational sessions for the Region's State legislators; and having an op-ed published in the Journal Sentinel and Ozaukee News Graphic.
+During the last year, staff has continued concerted efforts to communicate the plan and its recommendations across the Region, including wide distribution of a two-page fact sheet on the plan and an approximately 70-page VISION 2050 Summary report providing an overview of the plan and its recommendations and conclusions.
+The complete three-volume plan report was also published in July 2017, and was sent to each affected unit and agency of government requesting their consideration and endorsement.
+The VISION 2050 website (www.vision2050sewis.org) presents the final plan recommendations, with links to both the summary report and full plan report.
+The site also includes interactive map applications for several main elements, including land use, public transit, the bicycle network, arterial streets and highways, and freight transportation.
+Staff maintains an active Facebook page and Twitter account for SEWRPC and the plan.
+Following completion of the plan, staff has met with numerous interested groups and organizations to brief them on VISION 2050; attended various events across the Region to increase awareness of the plan; met with the editorial board of the Milwaukee Journal Sentinel; distributed a news release to media outlets across the Region, resulting in several news articles being published; conducted three informational sessions for the Region's State legislators; and had an op-ed published in the Journal Sentinel and Ozaukee News Graphic.